mtplr/Fortran-non-linear-equation/README.md

-# Fortran-non-linear-equation
+# Non-linear equations solver

+Just a small software made in Fortran 90 for Numerical Analysis course.

-Non-linear equations solver made in Fortran.
-It uses both Newton and bisection methods.
+It solves non-linear equations using both Newton and bisection methods.